stouffer/EvoGeoModules/manuscript/reviews.md

 re-frame this paper more explicitly within the context of community assembly, which does not seem germane to our narrative.

+XXX DBS to TP: Could we throw them a bone and at least add something about community assembly to the discussion?
+XXX

 36-38: I had some difficulty understanding the ‘cascade up’ part of this sentence.
 I think you’re trying to get a lack of predictability, but I’m a bit lost on the specifics.

-> This is indeed correct, and we clarified it.
+> The reviewer is indeed correct, and we have clarified this distinction in the revised version.

 54: does